takhyun12/python-repeated-timer/README.md

 ## Usage:

-If you want to use a repeated timer in a typical python code, see this [tutorials](https://github.com/takhyun12/python-repeated-timer/blob/main/usage.py)
+If you want to use a repeated timer in a python code, see this [tutorials](https://github.com/takhyun12/python-repeated-timer/blob/main/usage.py)

 ```shell
 $ python